open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/fields.md

     ]
 ));</textarea></code></pre>

 That is all you need! "home" is the name of the template to be renderded, "header1", "headerImage", and "description" are the names of the fields that were defined earlier in the `fields.php` file.
 These must be prefaced with "rad." to work properly.
-Additionally, you can add things like a header or footer partial template.
+Additionally, you can add things like a header or footer partial template above or below the `echo site()` block depending on where you want it.

 Finally, we must make the template itself.
-In the `tpl` folder create a file with <i>the same name</i> as specified in the `fields.php` folder.
+In the `your-theme-name/tpl` folder create a file with <i>the same name</i> as specified in the `fields.php` folder.
 For this example, we would create a file named `home.tpl`.
 This file should be the HTML for the page, and to use our variables we should wrap their name in two curly braces.
 So this:

 <div class="code-heading">home.tpl</div>